Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Graph classes of bounded clique-width

 \begin{definition}[Distance hereditary graph \cite{DistHere_Howorka}] A graph $G$ is \emph{distance hereditary} if for every connected induced subgraph $H$ of $G$, the distance (i.e., the length of a shortest path) between any pair of vertices in $H$ is the same as that in $G$. \end{definition}

-Bandelt and Mulder~\cite{DistHere_Bandelt} showed that for any connected distance hereditary graph $G$, there exists a one-vertex extension sequence $(v_1, v_2, \dots, v_n)$, defined as follows.
-Denote by $G[i]$ the induced subgraph of $G$ on $\{v_1, \dots, v_i\}$.
-The sequence $(v_1, v_2, \dots, v_n)$ is a \emph{one-vertex extension sequence} if $G[2] = K_2$, and for any $i\geq 3$, $G[i]$ can be formed by adding $v_i$ to $G[i-1]$ and adding edges such that for some $j < i$, one of the following holds: \begin{itemize} \item $v_i$ is only adjacent to $v_j$ (we call $v_i$ is a \emph{pendant} of $v_j$); \item $v_i$ is adjacent to all the neighbors of $v_j$ (we call $v_i$ is a \emph{false twin} of $v_j$); or \item $v_i$ is adjacent to $v_j$ and all the neighbors of $v_j$ (we call $v_i$ is a \emph{true twin} of $v_j$). \end{itemize}
+Bandelt and Mulder~\cite{DistHere_Bandelt} gave the following alternative definition of connected distance hereditary graphs.
+For a given ordering of the vertices $(v_1,v_2,\dots,v_n)$ of $V(G)$, let $G[i]$ be the induced subgraph of $G$ on $\{v_1, \dots, v_i\}$.
+The sequence $(v_1, v_2, \dots, v_n)$ is a \emph{one-vertex extension sequence} if $G[2] = K_2$, and for every $i\geq 3$, $G[i]$ can be formed by adding $v_i$ to $G[i-1]$ and edges incident to $v_i$ such that for some $j < i$, one of the following holds: \begin{itemize} \item $v_i$ is adjacent to $v_j$ and no other vertex (we say $v_i$ is a \emph{pendant} of $v_j$); \item $v_i$ is adjacent to all the neighbors of $v_j$ (we say $v_i$ is a \emph{false twin} of $v_j$); or \item $v_i$ is adjacent to $v_j$ and all the neighbors of $v_j$ (we say $v_i$ is a \emph{true twin} of $v_j$). \end{itemize} Then a connected graph is distance hereditary if and only if there exists a one-vertex extension sequence $(v_1, v_2, \dots, v_n)$.

-Note that if the pendant operation is absent, then we have exactly cographs.
+Note that if the pendant operation is absent, then we obtain exactly the cographs.
 In other words, cographs are exactly the distance hereditary graphs that can be constructed from a single vertex by the true twin and false twin operations~\cite{DistHere_Bandelt}.
 If the true twin operation is absent, then we obtain bipartite distance hereditary graphs.
-Lastly, if the false twin operation is missing, we obtain a subclass of graphs that contain block graphs~\cite{block_markenzon}.
+Lastly, if the false twin operation is missing, we obtain a graph class that contains block graphs as a subclass~\cite{block_markenzon}.

-\begin{definition}[Block Graph] A \emph{block graph} is a graph in which every 2-connected component (i.e., a maximal subgraph which cannot be disconnected by the deletion of one vertex) is a clique. \end{definition}
+\begin{definition}[Block Graph~\cite{diestel2005graph}] A \emph{block graph} is a graph in which every 2-connected component (i.e., a maximal subgraph which cannot be disconnected by the deletion of one vertex) is a clique. \end{definition}

-It turns out that the distance hereditary graphs in general have a bounded \cfcnp{} chromatic number but an unbounded~\cfonp{} chromatic number.
-However, for the subclasses of cographs and block graphs, the~\cfonp{} chromatic number is bounded.